The Importance of Pregnancy Planning

 Contraception Options and Epilepsy Overview

-Some contraceptive options may interfere with the efficacy of a patient’s anti-seizure medication (ASM) and impact their seizure control, while some ASMs may impact the efficacy of a patient’s contraception.
-For women taking hormonal contraceptives, the use of enzyme-inducing ASMs is associated with an elevated risk of unplanned pregnancies.
+Some contraceptive options may interfere with the efficacy of a patient’s anti-seizure medication (ASM) and impact their seizure control by lowering AMS levels, while some ASMs may impact the efficacy of a patient’s contraception.
+For patients taking hormonal contraceptives, the use of enzyme-inducing ASMs is associated with an elevated risk of unplanned pregnancies.
 Some studies found that up to 65% of women with epilepsy reported at least one unplanned pregnancy.
+Studies describe that overall use of hormonal contraception does not improve or worsen seizure control in patients with epilepsy.

 Multiple contraceptive methods with variable effectiveness are available, but some ASMs may impact their effectiveness (see Table 1 below).
 Hormonal contraception may also reduce available levels of some ASMs.